 At around the age of eight or nine, depending on the child's stage of development, they will move up to the 7v7 game format.
 The game is growing with them and in preparation for the full game of football the 7v7 game provides an excellent transition platform during these years in a player's development.

 The 7v7 format remains trophy-free.
-The goalkeeper position is introduced but a retreating line is encouraged so the opposition side move back and allow the goalkeeper to roll the ball out to a player without instant pressure.
+The retreating line is introduced so the opposition side move back and allow the goalkeeper to roll the ball out to a player without instant pressure.
 This rule is important as it encourages players to get on the ball rather than punting it up the pitch.

 In the older years of this age band, players are required to play to more rules, for example, they are not allowed to pass back to their goalkeeper and they move from kick-ins to throw-ins.